memoristik/memoristik.github.io/docs/en/motivation.md

 - ### Repeated Redundant Data

     Especially in the case of "products", the same data is repeated in every different environment where that product is available.
-For example, technical information about a product is re-entered on the sites where that product is sold.
-This leads to wasted labor.
+For example, the technical information for a product is re-entered each time on the sites where that product is sold, despite having the same content.

 - ### Platform Dependencies